 Includes: Victorian Parlor Display, Nightgowns, Top Hats, Canes, Shoes, Dolls, Teddy Bears, Mercury Glass, Silver, Silouettes, Hair Wreaths, a spectacular 10-foot Christmas Tree, and a life-size Father Christmas.

-The Potsdam Museum celebrated the 1960s with an exhibit of artifacts, art and music from the 1960s on display from August 1, through Oct 1, 2012.
+The Potsdam Museum celebrated the 1960s with an exhibit of artifacts, art and music from the 1960s.
 This coincided with the Mega Reunion of the Potsdam High School which encompasses all classes EVER to graduate from PHS.

 An exhibition of spinning and weaving tools and equipment from the Potsdam museum's collection, to include: spinning wheels, niddy noddies, yarn winders, scutching boards, hatchels, carders, weasels, and flax breakers.
 Weaving accoutrements include; looms, warping boards, shuttles, heddles, harnesses and beaters.
 A blanket loom c.
 1800 will be reconstructed on site.

 Ice wagon with horse, Sam Goldberg, Bill Cornell, Willow St.

 Bill with paintings on east wall of the museum